 - How many paint layers exist?

 If your home has a complex paint history, consulting with a professional painting contractor for assessment might be beneficial.
 Knowing how many coats of paint are on your home will give you a better understanding of its condition.
+Proper Painting LLC takes the time to inspect the thickness and health of previous layers to make certain the new coat will bond successfully.

 Beyond Aesthetics: When Repainting Becomes Essential